1wheel/subway-parse/README.md

 are omitted.
 The first StopTime in the sequence is the stop the train is currently approaching, stopped at or about to leave.
 A stop is dropped from the sequence when the train departs the station.

+  //
+  // Different actual and scheduled track is the result of manually rerouting a
+  // train off it scheduled path.
+When this occurs, prediction data may become
+  // unreliable since the train is no longer operating in accordance to its
+  // schedule.
+The rules engine for the 'countdown' clocks will remove this
+  // train from all schedule stations.